🔥Crypto Fireside #21 — Interviews with crypto people.

 I know “imposter syndrome” has been overused to death by many professionals, including writers — but it’s a real thing.
 It’s almost like I expected someone to call me out for being a fraud, haha.

 🔥What have been the most influential things in your life?
-This can include books, podcasts, or people?
+This can include books, podcasts, or people.

-EA: I’m a practising Stoic, and although Stoicism suffers misinterpretation, it is an excellent philosophy for living well.
+EA: I’m a practicing Stoic, and although Stoicism suffers misinterpretation, it is an excellent philosophy for living well.
 The Dichotomy of Control — a core teaching of Stoics — encourages us to focus on things within our control and leave the rest to fate.

 Understanding that has helped me battle against anxiety and imposter syndrome, which threatened to keep me in mediocrity.
 Now, I know I can write a piece without caring whether people will like it or not.
 Insofar as I put in my best effort, the rest will take care of itself.